Spamagnet/rpi-film-capture/parts/bolex-18-5/README.md

 ## Pulley
 The `pulley.scad` part is a pulley which attaches to the NEMA 17 stepper motor and then drives the projector mechanism via a belt/O-ring.
 See [part 3 of the build](http://rob.scottclan.cc/2017/07/telecine-project-part-3-shutter-and-motor/).

+## Power and Ethernet
+The Bolex projector has two openings in its case that lend themselves well to connecting power and Ethernet.
+The `power-ethernet-jack-holder.scad` is a "plug" that can be placed over/in the openings and then screwed in place.
+Parts of it are, of course, specific to my particular build, but you can take adapt it as needed.